nqnm/Colorful/README.md

 This is my personal collection of configuration files, feel free to use it.

-These are the Linux distributions which have an automated installation:
+These are the Linux distributions that have an automated installation:

 <center>